espocrm/documentation/docs/extensions/project-management/projects.md

 A Project has Activities and History panels.
 Meetings, Calls, and Emails can be related to a Project.

+A Project can be cloned along with its Groups and Tasks.
+Optionally, it's possible to include: Members, Task Owners, Task Assignees and Attachments.
+The Date Start should be set in the source Project.
+When cloning, the user needs to set a new Date Start for the Project.
+Dates of cloned Tasks will be calculated based on the difference between the source and cloned Projects.

 ## Boards

 A Project Board defines board Columns for a Project.
 The *Board* field is mandatory in a Project.
 It can be set only when you create a Project.
 Multiple Projects can use the same Project Board.